 $12.
 Purchase ticket by September 7

-D) Concert: Journey stories.
-Host: Chelley McLear
+D) Concert: Journey stories, hosted by Chelley McLear

-C) Concert: Slam-styled stories.
-Host: Leif Wallin
+C) Concert: Slam-styled stories, led by Leif Wallin

-D) Concert: Peace stories.
-Host: Larry Johnson
+D) Concert: Peace stories, led by Larry Johnson

 *** Please purchase tickets for morning workshops and lunch by September 7.
-Although afternoon workshops and concerts are free, seating is limited.
-Please click on TICKETS above to reserve a spot.